paketo-buildpacks/rfcs/text/builders/0009-resolute-builders.md

 if buildpack or language support presents a blocker, it is acceptable to release builders with best-effort subsets of the buildpacks supported by the Noble builders.

+Note: It will be a requirement for composite buildpacks that are added into the Resolute Raccoon builder that they are flattened.
+Flattening buildpacks reduces the layers down to one, which thereby reduces the layer count of the builder.
+This allows us to ship more buildpacks without hitting layer limits.

 ### Image Naming and Tagging

 The builders will name and tag their release images with the following pattern: